Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 Generates a list of data values that can be directly inserted into an RVL sheet from the chat.

-1. Prompt AI to generate a list of values.
-E.g.: `Generate 10 fake company names`.
+1. Prompt the AI to generate a list of values.
+For example: `Generate 10 fake company names`.

     === "Screenshot"
         ![Generate List](./img/ai_workflow_generate_list.png){width="1123px"}